dsloyer/ez-kubeadm/README.md

          install on nodes

        Network files (tweaked for vagrant/VBox, Ubuntu and CentOS).
        Calico and Weave need no YAML mods.
-Weave, however, requires a route to be set for worker nodes to find the master.
+       Weave, however, requires a route to be set for worker nodes to find the master (corrected in Vagrantfile).
        Canal, Flannel, and Romana require minor mods their YAML; e.g. use 2nd network adapter (enp0s8/eth1).
        The modified YAML files are included in this repository.
 They are:
        * canal2.yaml, canal2c.yaml (canal2 for Ubuntu, canal2c for CentOS),